Picture showing the different stages of the Ludwig scale

 1. Medication

-This type of treatment is best suited for stage 1 female hair loss patients and early onset of stage 2.
+This type of treatment best suits stage 1 female hair loss patients and those experiencing early onset of stage 2.
 Here, the patient applies medication to the scalp to help the hair follicles grow thick and prevent more hair from falling.

-One of the most commonly used products for this purpose is Minoxidil.
-However, results vary from person to person, and a few side effects have been reported, like hair colour changes.
+Minoxidil is one of the most commonly used products for this purpose.
+However, results vary from person to person, and some individuals have reported side effects such as changes in hair color.

 2. Platelet-Rich Plasma (PRP) Therapy

 This treatment is another effective way to stop female pattern hair loss from progressing.
-In this method, nutrient-rich plasma is drawn from the blood and injected into the hair follicles to facilitate and improve hair growth and strength.
+In this method, healthcare professionals extract nutrient-rich plasma from the bloodstream and inject it directly into the hair follicles, promoting improved hair growth and strength.

 3. Hair Transplant